 Transfer Achievement Scholarship Available to students who present a cumulative college GPA of 2.5-2.99 from all college coursework.
 The Transfer Achievement Scholarship is worth $1,500 per year.

 Students admitted to Edgewood College are invited to apply for additional merit and need-based awards.
 Students are selected for these awards based on their demonstrated interests and experiences.
 Completion of the Free Application for Federal Student Aid (FAFSA) is also required to be offered these awards.
 Applications will be available after December 15.
 Please note that applications will be reviewed as funding is available.

-Fine Arts Award ($1,000–$2,000): Awarded to talented students who plan to continue their participation in the areas of Art, Music, Theatre, Creative Writing, and Foreign Languages at Edgewood College.
-Visit the fine arts award page for more details.
-Priority Deadline for auditions: April 18.
+Talent Scholarships ($1,000–$3,000): Awarded to talented students who plan to continue their participation in the areas of Art, Music, Theatre, Creative Writing, and Foreign Languages at Edgewood College.
+Visit the talent scholarship page for more details.

 Predolin Award ($4,000-$6,000): Awarded to high achieving students with financial need who plan to study science, engineering, medicine, nursing or business.

 Transfer Partnership Award (Half Tuition for the Academic Year): Awarded to current Madison Area Technical College students or students who attend one of the University of Wisconsin 2-year colleges.
 Students must have earned a 3.0 GPA in at least 27 credits and be transferring directly to Edgewood College.
 Deadline June 1.

 Alumni Award ($500-$1,500): Awarded to students whose parents or grandparents are Edgewood College alumni and who demonstrate financial need.